-A serial monogamist feels most comfortable in committed relationships.
-They have a series of monogamous relationships and don't take breaks between relationships to be single or to casually date.
+A serial monogamist may feel most comfortable in committed relationships.
+They might have a series of monogamous relationships and may not take breaks between relationships to be single or to casually date.

-On top of longevity, many of the cultural values that fostered monogamy such as religion and family ties are not as impactful today.
+On top of longevity, many of the cultural values that fostered monogamy such as religion and family ties may not be as impactful today.
 And, don’t even get us started on the availability of casual dating, thanks to the myriad of dating apps now in play.
 So if you’re ready to settle down once and for all, what are you to do?
-Pappenheim and Diller share their insights to help you weed out the serial monogamists from the serious dating candidates.
+Diller and Harriet Pappenheim, LCSW, BCD, shared their insights to help you weed out the serial monogamists from the serious dating candidates.

-Diller suggests that serial monogamists tend to have strong family ties of their own, but your significant other should also have an interest in your family and personal relationships.
-Pappenheim lists a lack of interest in meeting their partner’s family as one sign that might make you question your partner’s intentions.
+Diller suggested that serial monogamists tend to have strong family ties of their own, but your significant other should also have an interest in your family and personal relationships.
+Pappenheim listed a lack of interest in meeting their partner’s family as one sign that might make you question your partner’s intentions.

 One sign you can look out for is if your partner is uninterested in your views.
 If they don’t seem to care about your opinions on politics, religion, or any topic that is of importance to you, you might question their intentions.
 Your values are what make you who you are, and it’s important to find a partner who engages with you in these subjects and cares about what you think.